INNFINITEMINDS/neurodevstat/README.md

 &copy; 2016 [Nima Hejazi](http://nimahejazi.org)

-This repository is licensed under the MIT license.
-See `LICENSE` for details.
+The contents of this repository are distributed under the MIT license.
+See file `LICENSE` for details.